easycoder/webson/README.md

 which would greatly reduce the amount of markup needed to describe a complex web page, where items are commonly repeated with only minor differences.

-This article introduces a proposed syntax that allows JSON to be used to describe a DOM, and a JavaScript rendering engine to process scripts at runtime.
+This article introduces _Webson_, a proposed markup syntax that allows JSON to be used to describe a DOM, and provides a JavaScript rendering engine that can be embedded in any web page to process scripts at runtime.
 The system is immediately usable by HTML/CSS coders and no JavaScript experience is required.
+It's aimed at simplifying the design and implementation of highly complex layouts, where precise positioning of large numbers of elements is hard to achieve manually, and it achieves this with markup rather than with code.

 > _I should perhaps note that this project started as a post-retirement coding exercise to keep the brain cells ticking over, without any specific aim in mind.
 Whether it has any real value I cannot say, but some may find it a useful building block._